-With endless routes and natural landscapes, La Alpujarra is the ideal location to practice rural trekking and at the same time to enjoy the area’s excellent gastronomy.
+With endless routes and natural landscapes, La Alpujarra is the ideal location to practice rural hiking and at the same time to enjoy the area’s excellent gastronomy.
 Made up of numerous hamlets and small villages, this mountain range borders Sierra Nevada and offers the possibility of going on many routes either walking or by car.

 Amongst the different routes to choose from in La Alpujarra we can recommend the following: